milhnl/apinfo/README.md

 ### Dependencies

-Currently `apinfo` supports `iw` (used in some Linux configurations) and `airport` (standard on macOS).
+`apinfo` is designed to work with what's already on your system.
+That said, it currently supports `iw` (used in some Linux configurations), a combination of `wdutil` and CoreWLAN (on macOS >=14.4) and `airport` (standard on macOS
+<14.4).
 Adding support for NetworkManager is quite easy, but I don't use it.

 ### Usage